- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 - SAP and its Partner Network Misrepresented Fiori as a User Interface That Works Equally Well on Computers, Tablets, and Phones

-- SAP and its Partner Network Misrepresented of the Effort Involved with Fiori
+- SAP and its Partner Network Misrepresented the Effort Involved with Fiori

 Tying Fiori SAP Unnecessarily to HANA

 SAP first attempted to charge for Fiori.
 When unsuccessful, it decides to use its investment in Fiori to tempt customers to buy Fiori.
 There has never been any reason to restrict Fiori to HANA.
-I heard that because Fiori SAP was so report oriented that it would have to have HANA.
-This is untrue; in fact, most Fiori screens are quite low in data density.
+I heard that because Fiori SAP was so report-oriented it would have to have HANA.
+This is untrue; most Fiori screens are quite low in data density.

 Nevertheless, SAP thought it was quite clever to restrict Fiori SAP to HANA.
 The major problem is that there are so few S4 instances live in the world.
 Thus it has been an essential part of limiting Fiori’s use to a tiny market segment.